 the quality of a direct study, caught on the wing.
 Delacroix here shows himself, both in vision and technique, the immediate forerunner of the Impressionists and he opens the path to plein-air

-Before Claude Monet, before Pierre-Auguste Renoir, he suggests the prodigious magic of air and water, he translates the mobility of clouds, and renders through little fractured touches the vibrations of the colored reflections of the sea; he gives the feeling of the rocking of sailboats at the whim of the sea breeze.
+Before Claude Monet and Van Gogh, he suggests the prodigious magic of air and water, he translates the mobility of clouds, and renders through little fractured touches the vibrations of the colored reflections of the sea; he gives the feeling of the rocking of sailboats at the whim of the sea breeze.